Shirley Bassey (album)

-Shirley Bassey is a 1962 album by Shirley Bassey, her fifth studio album and her third with EMI/Columbia.
-Bassey was accompanied by Geoff Love and his orchestra and The Williams Singers (The Rita Williams Singers).
+Shirley Bassey is the self-titled fifth studio album by Welsh singer Shirley Bassey, released in 1962.
+It is her third release with EMI/Columbia and was accompanied by Geoff Love and his orchestra and The Williams Singers (The Rita Williams Singers).
 The album spent eleven weeks on the charts, beginning in February 1962, and peaking at #14.
 This album was issued in mono and stereo.
 The stereo version of this album was released on CD in 1997 by EMI.